Animal model of schizophrenia

 Research into the mental disorder of schizophrenia, involves multiple animal models as a tool, including in the preclinical stage of drug development.

 Several models simulate schizophrenia defects.
 These fit into four basic categories: pharmacological models, developmental models, lesion models, and genetic models.
 Historically, pharmacological, or drug-induced models were the most widely used.
 These involve the manipulation of various neurotransmitter systems, including dopamine, glutamate, serotonin, and GABA.
 Lesion models, in which an area of an animal's brain is damaged, arose from theories that schizophrenia involves neurodegeneration, and that problems during neurodevelopment cause the disease.
-Rodent models of schizophrenia mostly display symptoms analogous to the positive symptoms of schizophrenia, with some models also having symptoms similar to the negative symptoms.
+Traditionally, rodent models of schizophrenia mostly targeted symptoms analogous to the positive symptoms of schizophrenia, with some models also having symptoms similar to the negative symptoms.
+Recent developments in schizophrenia research, however, have targeted cognitive symptoms as some of the most debilitating and influential in patients' daily lives, and thus have become a larger target in animal models of schizophrenia.
 Animals used as models for schizophrenia include rats, mice, and primates.

 Uses and limitations

 The modelling of schizophrenia in animals can range from attempts to imitate the full extent of symptoms found in schizophrenia, to more specific modelling which investigate the efficacy of antipsychotic drugs.
-Each extreme has its limitations, with whole-syndrome modelling often failing due to the complexity and heterogeneous nature of schizophrenia, and antipsychotic-specific modelling being often not useful for discovering drugs with unique mechanisms of action.
-Developing models based on a particular sign or symptom of schizophrenia has been one approach.
+Each extreme has its limitations, with whole-syndrome modeling often failing due to the complexity and heterogeneous nature of schizophrenia, as well as difficulty translating human specific diagnostic criteria such as disorganized speech to animals.
+Antipsychotic-specific modelling faces similar issues, one of which is that it is not useful for discovering drugs with unique mechanisms of action, while traditional medications for schizophrenia have generalized effects (blocking of dopamine receptors) that make it difficult to attribute outcomes to schizophrenia specifically.
+Developing models based on a particular sign or symptom of schizophrenia has thus become a more common approach.
 This approach has the advantage that the results are more likely to be valid across the species boundary.

 In order for an animal model to be useful in developing treatments, results from the animal model must translate into results in the patient with schizophrenia, this is called the validity of the model.
 Criteria for assessing the validity of animal models of schizophrenia include face validity, construct validity, and predictive validity.
 While no animal model can fully encompass all aspects of schizophrenia, progress has been made in using animals to model schizophrenia and its relationship to other mental disorders, such as addiction.
+To improve the usefulness of studies using animal models of psychiatric disorders, including schizophrenia, the 'Improving Translational Relevance in Preclinical Psychopharmacology' (iTRIPP) guidelines for planning and reporting of such studies have been developed.